Trump skips much of the final week before Iowa’s caucuses to go to court voluntarily instead

 DES MOINES, Iowa (AP) — While his rivals contend with snow drifts and frigid temperatures as they make their last-ditch pitch to Iowa voters, former President Donald Trump has spent much of the week before the caucuses in court instead, by choice.

-Trump was in Washington, D.C. for a federal hearing Tuesday and is attending the closing arguments of his civil fraud trial in New York Thursday, with a brief trip to Iowa in between for a Fox News town hall.
+Trump was in Washington, D.C., for a federal hearing Tuesday and is attended the closing arguments of his civil fraud trial in New York Thursday, with a brief trip to Iowa in between for a Fox News town hall.
 He’ll only return to Iowa Saturday for a final blitz before the Monday caucuses.

-Both court appearances are voluntary and Trump was not required to attend either.
+Both court appearances are voluntary and Trump was not required to attend.
 But his campaign has come to embrace his legal woes as a centerpiece of its strategy — one that has so far, supercharged his candidacy instead of hobbling it.

-That may not work in a general election, when Trump will need to win over moderate and independent voters who turned from him in 2020 while he fights four separate criminal cases in four jurisdictions.
-But campaigning just to Republicans, Trump is using court appearances to cast himself as the victim of a coordinated effort by Democrats to hobble the chances of their chief political rival and to push back against President Joe Biden’s assertion that his reelection poses a threat to democracy.
+That may not work in a general election when Trump will need to win over moderate and independent voters who turned from him in 2020 while he fights four separate criminal cases in four jurisdictions.
+But in the primary, Trump is using his court appearances to cast himself as the victim of a coordinated effort by Democrats to hobble the chances of their chief political rival and to push back against President Joe Biden’s assertion that his reelection poses a threat to democracy.
 He instead calls Biden the real threat.

+“I’m an innocent man.
+I’ve been persecuted by somebody running for office,” Trump told the court, speaking from the defense table despite having been barred from giving a formal closing argument by the judge.
+“They want to make sure that I don’t win again.”

+At a press conference later, Trump again hammered the point, even though there is no evidence Biden has played any role in the cases.

+“They’re doing it for election interference.
+And, in a way, I guess you’d consider it part of the campaign,” he said.
+“Every time somebody sees me in court, remember: Joe Biden and his thugs that surround him did it.”

 Aides have said Trump is deeply invested in the cases, which threaten everything from his control of his business empire to his freedom.
 And he believes his presence in court helps him there.
-The appearances also guarantee Trump the media spotlight, giving him the opportunity to hammer his case, and pulling attention away from his rivals in Iowa.
+But the appearances also guarantee Trump the media spotlight, giving him the opportunity to hammer his case, and pulling attention away from his rivals in Iowa as they make their final pitch to voters.

-“President Trump is always going to defend himself,” Trump senior advisor Jason Miller said.
+“President Trump is always going to defend himself,” senior adviser Jason Miller said.
 “We’re not going to allow any free shots on goal of Joe Biden’s legal henchmen trying to commit election interference.”

+His campaign has also continued to fundraise off the appearances, including one email Monday in which they falsely stated Biden was “forcing” Trump “into a courtroom in our nation’s capital to defend my right to presidential immunity.”

 Since long before the race’s final stretch, however, Trump has spent far fewer days campaigning in the state than his chief rivals including Florida Gov. Ron DeSantis, who visited all of the state’s 99 counties, and tech entrepreneur Vivek Ramaswamy, who visited each one, twice.
 The Des Moines Register’s candidate tracker this week listed 25 public Trump events in the state since March versus more than 125 for DeSantis, 79 for Nikki Haley and more than 300 for Ramaswamy.